 Add the chicken.
 Close the lid and lock into place.
 Set the steam release knob to the Sealing position.

 Cancel the sauté setting.
-Press the Pressure Cook/Manual button or dial, and the + or - to select 8 minutes (High Pressure).
+Press the Pressure Cook/Manual button or dial, and the +/- button to select 8 minutes (High Pressure).

 When the cooking cycle is finished, let the pot sit undisturbed for 10 minutes (10 minute natural release).
 Then do a controlled quick release of the remaining steam/pressure.
 Open the lid when the pin drops down.

 Remove the chicken with tongs to a plate and set aside.

 Turn on the sauté setting again and when soup starts to simmer, stir in the flour mixture.
 Keep stirring for a minute to be sure it is well combined, and the soup thickens.

 Turn off the pot.
 Use a potato masher to mash some of the potatoes and give the soup that nice chowder texture.

 Shred the chicken with 2 forks, and add back into the soup (we do it this way so the chicken is not dry).